MRes Gaelic and Celtic Studies

 COURSE CONTENT

-Students on the MRes work closely with their academic supervisors on a year-long research project they design together; supervision is available in the areas of:
+Students on the MRes Gaelic and Celtic Studies work closely with their academic supervisors on a year-long research project they design together; supervision is available in the areas of:

 - Historical Phonology (Professor Richard Cox)